The canon of Def Leppard represents a lot more than just music.

 On November 28, drummer Rick Allen joins the band full time.

-The live reputation climbs, John Peel’s show on BBC Radio 1 gives the EP the first radio airplay and a recording deal is signed with Phonogram (UK) and Mercury (US).
+The live reputation climbs, John Peel’s show on BBC Radio 1 gives the EP the first radio airplay and a recording deal is signed with Phonogram (UK) and Mercury (US) on 5 August and are set to open for Sammy Hagar on UK tour dates.
 All band members give up their day jobs and Rick Allen drops out of school.

 In September, the band open for Sammy Hagar and play London’s rock mecca, The Hammersmith Odeon, for the first time.